jesseDtucker/Arcusical/README.md

 Arcusical.sln
 ```

 Now just pick your target and build.
-Will work for both x86 and x64 builds.
+Will work for x64 builds, will probably build for x86 but I removed support in the project config as it was causing unneeded overhead.
 Just be aware that the git clone will take a while because one of the submodules is [Boost](http://www.boost.org/).
 Also make sure you have a recent version of git.
 There is a bug in some of the older git versions that causes the submodules to not get pulled correctly.

 After it has launched it will start automatically searching for music in your music folder.
 It does take a moment to get going so give it a bit of time.
 I'm working on improving the time-to-first-album but there is a fair bit of work required to do that.
 After the library is loaded startup will be fast as all metadata is cached.